opendilab/GoBigger-Challenge-2021/evaluation.md

 At the same time, in order to ensure the fairness of the game and the stability of the player's rating value, we designed a matchmaking mechanism based on the [TrueSkill](https://trueskill.org/) rating system.

+In order to ensure the normal display of the formula, please use Chrome and install [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related).

 ## Rating System Introduction